Readit News logoReadit News

 cwp commented on Anthropic: Expanding Access to Claude for Government anthropic.com/news/expand... · Posted by u/Luuucas

-noodlesUK · a year ago
+noodlesUK · 2 years ago

 I can imagine that for many government tasks, there would be a need for a reduced-censorship version of the AI model.
 It's pretty easy running into the guardrails on ChatGPT and friends when you talk about violence or other spicy topics.